FairJudge: Abstention-Aware Multimodal Judges for Fairness and Alignment Evaluation in Text-to-Image Models: Dataset Contribution and Datasheet: DIVERSIFY

 \subsection{Composition and Statistics}

 Each example has a unique prompt ID, the rendered image, and normalized labels parsed from prompt text.
-Demographic attributes (gender, race, age) are single-label; religion is single-label with \textsc{unspecified}; culture/ethnicity is \emph{multi-label} to reflect multiple cues; disability is single-label with \textsc{unspecified}.
-Below we provide summary tables mirroring \textsc{DIVERSIFY-Professions}.
+Demographic attributes (gender, race, age) are single-label; religion is single-label with \textsc{unspecified}; disability is single-label with \textsc{unspecified}.
+Below we provide summary tables for the labeled dimensions used in the main experiments.
 Counts depend on the specific release split and can be filled from the provided metadata CSV.\footnote{We release per-image metadata with canonicalized labels and prompt text; see \S\ref{app:diversify-generation}.}

-\paragraph{Label provenance.} All labels are \emph{text-derived} from the prompt templates; no human annotation of rendered pixels is required.
-To avoid hallucinated labels, we canonicalize descriptors to a closed taxonomy and map absent evidence to \textsc{unspecified}.
-For culture, multiple tags may be present when prompts include several cues (e.g., attire + signage).
+\paragraph{Label provenance.} All reported labels are \emph{text-derived} from the prompt templates; no human annotation of rendered pixels is required.
+To reduce labeling drift, we canonicalize descriptors to a closed taxonomy and map absent evidence to \textsc{unspecified}.
+Any broader contextual descriptors used during prompt construction are retained, if at all, only as prompt-level metadata and are not treated as validated image labels.